JvoProgramming/CS172_Web_Crawler/README.md

 # QueryGadget

 QueryGadget is an application that allows the user to scrape the web given a seed url.
 The program then crawls to links found from the seed and populates the frontier with URLs scraped from a given page.
 Each page is then indexed into a database where the user can query a word/phrase to search for relevant documents.

+Built using Python, BeautifulSoup, ElasticSearch, Javascript, and ExpressJS
 __________________________________________________________

 (WINDOWS INSTRUCTIONS)